Colin Mackenzie: Early life

 Colonel Colin Mackenzie was born in Stornoway on Lewis, Outer Hebrides, Scotland, the second son of merchant Murdoch Mackenzie (who was the first postmaster of the town) and Barbara around 1753 or 1754.
 Little is known of his early life but he is thought to have started his work as a Comptroller of the Customs at Stornoway from 1778 to 1783, possibly through the influence of his father's association with the Mackenzie Earls of Seaforth.
 In his youth he had an interest in mathematics possibly fostered by his schoolmaster, a freemason, Alexander Anderson.
 Lord Kenneth Mackenzie (last Earl of Seaforth) and Francis (fifth Lord Napier) sought his help in preparing a biography of John Napier and his work on logarithms.
 When Lord Napier died in 1773, Kenneth Mackenzie helped Colin to obtain commission with the British East India Company to join the Madras Army.
 When he arrived in Madras on 2 September 1783 he was thirty and was never to return home again.
-He joined as a Cadet in the Infantry division but was transferred in 1786 as a Cadet of Engineers.
+He went to India as a volunteer in the 78th Seaforth Highlanders, joined in India as a Cadet in the Infantry division but transferred in 1786 as a Cadet of Engineers.